Working in Seville

 UK citizens are now in the same situation as Americans, Australians and people from other non-EU countries if they want to work in the country.
 The only way to land a permanent position with a Spanish company is by winning a role on Spain's shortage occupation list.
 This is a regularly updated list of professionals in short supply in Spain.

 If your prospective employer really wants you to work for them, they have to satisfy several requirements.
-They must be able to demonstrate that you have the right qualifications and that your skills are in short supply in Spain.
+They must demonstrate that you have the right qualifications and that your skills are in short supply in Spain.
 Then they must be able to provide evidence that other Spanish or EU candidates couldn't fill the post.

 Your employer should then work on your visa application simultaneously with your own application.